skyiron/web/docs/testing/e2e-testing-standards.md

 ## Introduction

-In ownCloud, we use Playwright for webUI test automation.
+In OpenCloud, we use Playwright for webUI test automation.
 We benefit from lower barriers to entry, readability, and usability when test standards are consistent across repositories.
 For example:

 - **Reusability:** Enhances reusability by making it easier to reuse functions, locators, shared steps, and other test code.
 Finding the necessary components and functionalities will be simple for someone working on a test resulting in reduced duplication and the requirement for rework after the initiation of a code review.